 About Us

 Founded by John W. Severinghaus, MD, in 1958, the UCSF Hypoxia Research Laboratory is a leading center for the study of the effects of hypoxia on humans.
-The laboratory has focused on oxygen transport, oxygen measurement, and high-altitude physiology for more than 40 years.
-Studies done in San Francisco and at the University of California’s White Mountain Research Station represent some of the most important studies done on human adaptation to hypoxia.
-We continue this interest in studies on control of breathing and adaptation to hypoxia in humans.
+The laboratory has focused on oxygen transport, oxygen measurement, high-altitude physiology, and physiologic sensor development studies for more than 40 years.
+Our studies in San Francisco and at the University of California’s White Mountain Research Station represent seminal research on human adaptation to hypoxia.
+The lab has developed industry standard protocols for the study of many physiologic devices.

 Photos Courtesy of Professor Emeritus Richard Schlobohm and the Department of Anesthesia and Perioperative Care History Archive maintained by Morgen Ahearn.